Amit5601/solana-Dapp/README.md

 - 💰 Fetch and display wallet balance
 - 📜 View recent transaction history
 - 🧠 Built with React hooks and Solana web3.js
-- 💅 Styled using Tailwind CSS
+- 💅 built with TailwindCSS for a clean, fast, and focused user experience.”
 - ☁️ Deployed via Vercel

 ---